fast-hash/messenger/VERIFY.md

 # Verification Suite

-This repository now exposes a repeatable set of diagnostics that cover the client, server, transport guarantees, database state, browser E2E, and a lightweight load test.
+This repository exposes a repeatable set of diagnostics that cover the client, server, transport guarantees, database state, browser E2E, and a lightweight load test.
 Run the commands below from the repository root.

 ```bash
 docker compose up -d      # MongoDB + Redis